PilzAdam/worldedit_pp/README.txt

  - /set
    - no parameters
    - sets the region specified by position 1 & 2 to the the selected node
+   - selects the wielditem if no node is selected
  - /stop
    - no parameters
    - stops the running command of the player or removes the command for the